alauda/captain/docs/captain.md

 # How captain works

-Captain is regular kubernetes controller, it watch some specific resource (HelmRequest in this context), process them, and sync their states.
-Besides that, there are some custom componets related to helm need a little explain
+Captain is regular kubernetes controller, it watch specific resource (HelmRequest in this context), process them, and sync their states.
+Besides that, there are some custom components related to helm need a little explain

-## Repo
+## Helm Repo

 Since Helm3 code is under active development, it not totally ready to act as an library.
-So some of the helm function still need the old fahsion.
-Helm 2 use local files to store repo information and index.
+So some of the helm function still need the old fashion way.
+Helm2 use local files to store repo information and index.
 In Captain, it remains the same way.
 But it mount the repo file from a kubernetes config(ConfigMap, Secret).
-For example,  in our depoyment, the captain charts contains a ConfigMap looks like this:
+For example,  in our deployment, the captain charts contains a ConfigMap looks like this:

 ```yaml